Mosesochacha/week1-phase4-rails/README.md

 ## Running the application is very straight forward.
 You can use the following steps to run the app.

--Ensure you have thunder client extension installed or postman to test this requiremnts
+-Ensure you have thunder client extension installed or postman to test this requiremnts Use the folling links totest

 ## deliverables Endpoints